 There is a bird hide at the south end which gives a good view across nearly all the open water.

 GrebesThe Great Crested Grebe is a favourite water bird which is nearly always present and breeds here.
-Strangely the Little Grebe or Dabchick while common in similar water elsewhere is fairly irregular at Chard.
+The Little Grebe or Dabchick while common in similar water elsewhere is fairly irregular at Chard.
+This may be due to the relative scarcity of water plants.

 Herons and Cormorants

-GeeseCanada Geese can visit in some numbers, occasionally bringing an exotic along with them like Bar-headed Goose.
+GeeseCanada Geese can visit in some numbers, occasionally bringing amore unusual goose with them like Bar-headed Goose or Barnacle Goose.

 The ubiquitous Mallard makes itself at home, helped along by left over sandwiches.
-In fact you're likely to almost fall over these duck as you approach the duck feeding station.
-The wilder species of duck make an appearance mostly in the autumn/winter period with Teal, Shoveler, Wigeon, Tufted Duck and Pochard all regular.
-Goosander have been seen more in recent winters.
+The wilder species of duck make an appearance mostly in the autumn/winter period with Teal, Shoveler, Wigeon, and Tufted Duck all regular.
+Goosander have been seen more in recent winters and Goldeneye are found in some years.

 Birds of PreyBuzzard is the biggest and commonest bird of prey around here.
 It breeds nearby and may often be seen over the marginal trees.
 Sparrowhawk is the other bird of prey seen most often in and around the trees surrounding the water.
-The Kestrel is sometimes seen in the surrounding fields and Hobby and Peregrine are a more unusual sight, but do occur.
+The Kestrel is sometimes, but not often seen in the surrounding fields and Hobby and Peregrine are a more unusual sight, but do occur.
 Osprey is the star bird of prey at Chard with 7 sightings in the '90s, but fewer since.
+Rather bizarrely there have been 2 different White-tailed Eagles seen from the Isle of White re-introduction scheme in 2021 and 2022.

 Crakes and Rails